top of page

 Seymour River

-Visit Metro Vancouver Levels site here and read the "River Level" (BLUE line) from the Seymour River gauge.
+Using the Metro Vancouver Levels and read the "River Level" (BLUE line) from the Seymour River gauge.

 Use the graph below to roughly covert the gauge level to the level indicated on the rock.